How to Prune Basil From Top to Bottom

 Watch For and Remove Flower Buds

-Because basil grows best in warm temperatures of 80 degrees and higher, this plant has a tendency to flower and go to seed in the hottest months of the growing season.
+Because basil grows best in warm temperatures of 80 degrees Fahrenheit and higher, this plant tends to flower and go to seed in the hottest months of the growing season.

 Once flower buds begin to appear, you will need to stay vigilant and check your plant every day to remove them.
 Flower buds appear on the stem at the juncture of two leaves or stems.